sporeball/naz/README.md

 - `l` - conditional less than. executes a function if the value in the register is *less than* the value of a variable.
 - `m` - multiplies the register by the value before it.
 - `o` - outputs a value determined by the value in the register:
-  - 0-9 - outputs that number
+  - 0-9 - outputs that number.
-  - 10 - outputs a newline
+  - 10 - outputs a newline.
-  - 32-126 - outputs an ASCII value
+  - 32-126 - outputs an ASCII value.
 - `p` - divides the register by the value before it, then sets the register equal to the remainder.
 - `r` - sets the register equal to the ASCII value of the *n*-th character of the input string, then removes that character from the input.
 - `s` - subtracts the value before it from the register.